Question

 Facebook

 Tickets created from Facebook posts show Via Facebook under the ticket subject.
-You will also see the Facebook page name notated in the creation event.
+You'll also see the Facebook page name notated in the creation event.

 Ticket created via Facebook page